Step One: Subjects and Goals

 Goals can be made for short and for long periods of time.
 The goals can be for things other than academics, such as character goals.

 The course of study for grades 6, 7, and 8 is like the course of study for 4th and 5th grades, however, handwriting can be dropped if the student is doing well with his penmanship.
 Spelling is also optional after grade 6.
 If your child needs to continue studying spelling, do so, I recommend Natural Speller.
-Reading can take on the title and the elements of Literature, and the student should still continue studying critical reading, comprehension, and vocabulary.
+Reading should take on the class name and the elements of Literature, and the student should still continue studying critical reading, comprehension, and vocabulary.
 Class frequency in science should increase unless you are already having science 3+ times a week.

 The high school course of study is discussed in the High School section of donnayoung.org.